-After living seven years with the mechanic Aldo, having a daughter with him, the simple woman Irma is informed that her absent husband had just died in Sydney.
-She becomes upset when Aldo proposes to marry her and she tells him that she is going to leave him.
+After living seven years with the mechanic Aldo and having a daughter with him, simple Irma is informed that her absent husband has just died in Sydney.
+She becomes upset when Aldo proposes to marry her and informs him she's leaving him.
 Unable to explain how much he loves her, Aldo takes their daughter Rosina and travels with her, meeting different women in different places, trying to establish a new relationship and fill the emptiness of his sentimental life.
-He visits his former lover Elvia; he meets and lives with the widow Virginia, who owns a gas station; he lives with the prostitute Andreina.
-But these relationships never complete the needy Aldo.
-Written by
+He visits his former lover Elvia; he meets and lives with widow Virginia, who owns a gas station; he lives with the prostitute Andreina.
+But these relationships never complete the needy Aldo. —Claudio Carvalho, Rio de Janeiro, Brazil

 Films like Il Grido are nearly impossible to qualify or calculate on any real scale simply because they do not adhere to conventional rules of filmmaking.
 Michelangelo Antonioni's existential journey is very episodic in nature as we watch a self-contained man travel away from his lover in search of more fulfilling relationships after she turns down his marriage proposal.
 What follows may or may not make an emotional impact on the viewer as it is very languid pacing and tediously told.
 Antonioni fills the screen with endless long shots and long takes of the most desolate, empty and vast areas possible, especially for a country known to be so vibrant and fruitful as Italy.
 This seems to represent the protagonist's soul, his yearning for some sort of satisfaction that he cannot seem to grab a hold of.
 Despite the downtrodden mood of the film, it is a captivating journey, exploring the depths and lengths to which humans seek pleasure in any form.
 Of course, this assumes that pleasure is the right word.

 - Jul 25, 2011